Sick Individuals

 Early in their careers, groups including Daft Punk, Bingo Players and the Swedish House Mafia influenced the duo.

-They have also produced with Axwell on the song "I Am", and with Dannic on "Blueprint" (both reached number one on Beatport) as well as remixing songs by Rihanna, Avicii, Icona Pop, Tiesto, Flo Rida and David Guetta.
-Their remix of Icona Pop – "I Love It" received a high level of support and recognition in the dance music industry.
+They have also produced with Axwell on the song "I Am", and with Dannic on "Blueprint" (both reached number one on Beatport) as well as remixing songs by Rihanna, Avicii, Icona Pop, Tiësto, Flo Rida and David Guetta.
+Their remix of Icona Pop's "I Love It" received a high level of support and recognition in the dance music industry.